Kooroshoo/JavaScript-Projects/README.md

 # JavaScript-Projects
 Small projects created with HTML, CSS, JavaScript & other frameworks.
-Click on the name of each project bellow to view the demo.
+Click on the name of each project below to view the demo.

 |Name| Using |
 |---|---|